zeskysee/angular6-mocha-sinon-chai/README.md

 # Angular 6 Mocha Sinon Chai

-This project try to change Angular 6 from jasmine to mocha sinon chai.
+This project is a sample to change Angular 6 from jasmine to mocha sinon chai.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.4.